AlekhyaSasi/MyWritings/python-create-a-class.md

 # Python Classes

-Python is an Object Oriented Programming (OOP) language.
-Its code is mostly implemented through classes and thus through objects.
-Python programming helps you to reuse code, making it easy to maintain and scale.
+Python is an [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) language.
+A class is a user-defined blueprint from which objects are created.
+Classes are best used to represent logical collection of attributes and methods.

-Use this guide to know how to create a Python class.
+In this article, learn to create a Python class and how to use it using a sample code.

 ## What is a Class?

-A class is a template for objects.
-Objects are an encapsulation of variables and functions into an entity, which is an instance of a class. i.e., A class contains a related code block such as functions and variables stored within that object.
-Unlike a function, a class can contain properties (or variables) and/or methods (or functions).
-The functionalities are defined by setting attributes.
+A class is a logical template to represent objects.
+Unlike a function, a class can contain properties (or fields) and/or methods (or functions).
+Objects are instances of such classes representing one or more entities.
+The functionalities are defined by setting the class attributes.
+The process of creating an object is called instantiation.
 A single class may have multiple objects.
-The process of creating an object is called instantiation.

 #### Example

-Consider a class `Person_Information` which stores a person's information.
-In that case, a single person's details are an instance of the class. `Person_Information` class contains personal details such as `first_name`, `last_name`, `age` as variables and can also have functions such as `print_data ()`.
+Consider a class `PersonInformation` which store people information. `PersonInformation` class contains personal details such as `first_name`, `last_name`, `age` as fields and can also have functions such as `print_data ()`.
+A single person's details are an instance of the class.

 ## Class Definition